dom18fr/react-transmorpher/readme.md

 # react-transmorpher

 *Given a html string as a source, the `Transmorpher` component re-render it as a react components tree.
 Each component in the tree may be replaced with your own custom component, using `withTransmorpher` HOC.
-Custom components can handle event and data just the way you want, while keeping rendered the same way as it where in the source.
+Custom components can handle event and data just the way you want, while keeping rendered the same way as it was in the source.
 In a nutshell, react-transmorpher allows you to handle events and data in the nice react way, while keeping the style and markup logic outside of react.*

 Example :